CyrusRoshan/lolbuddy/README.md

 #lolbuddy
 a cli tool to update league of legends itemsets and ability order from champion.gg

+lolbuddy automagically creates ingame item sets from the first items, final builds, and skill orders with the most games and highest win rates from champion.gg

 #Installation:

 As simple as ```pip3 install lolbuddy```